Women in Russia: Legal changes

 Arguably the most important legal change that affected women's lives was the Law of Single Inheritance instituted by Peter the Great in 1714.
 The law was supposed to help the tax revenue for Russia by banning the allowance of noble families to divide their land and wealth among multiple children.
 This law effectively ended the practice of excluding women from inheriting patrimonial estates.
 The Law of Single Inheritance was clarified in the decree of 1725.
 It sought to address the question of married daughter’ inheritance rights.
 The law mandated that if a man was survived by unmarried daughters, the eldest girl would inherit his estate, while the remaining sisters would divide his movable property.
 His married daughters would receive nothing, however, since they would have received dowries at the time they married.

 In 1730 Anna Ivanova revoked the Law of Single Inheritance, as it had been a major point of contestation among the nobility since Peter first announced it in 1714.
 After 1731, property rights were expanded to include inheritance in land property.
 It also gave women greater power over the estates that had been willed to them, or received in their wedding dowry.

 Education for women

-In pre-Petrine centuries the Russian tsars had never been concerned with educating their people, neither the wealthy nor the serfs.
+In pre-Petrine centuries the Russian tsars had always been concerned with educating their people, neither the wealthy nor the serfs.
 Education reforms were a large part of Petrine Westernization; however, it was not until Catherine II's reforms that education rights applied to both men and women of each class.
 Education for girls occurred mainly in the home because they were focused on learning about their duties as wife and mother rather than getting an education.
 “The provision of formal education for women began only in 1764 and 1765, when Catherine II established first the Smolny Institute for girls of the nobility in St. Petersburg and then the Novodevichii Institute for the daughters of commoners.”